-ICBC is committed to working with the Ministry to fully support government within the context of government's overall strategic priorities and those outlined in the 2017/18 Mandate Letter, the 2017/18 Shared Priorities Letter and other directional letters provided to ICBC throughout the year.
-The Corporate Strategy is focused on being a low-cost and operationally excellent company that provides value to customers by keeping Basic insurance rates as low as possible, and delivering consistent quality service including the implementation of more online services and the creation of safer roads.
-This goal is critical to the strategy and also aligns with the Taxpayer Accountability Principles of cost consciousness and service.
+ICBC is committed to working with the Ministry to fully support government within the context of government's overall strategic priorities and those outlined in the 2017/18 Mandate Letter and other directional letters provided to ICBC throughout the year.
+The focus of the Corporate Strategy reflects being low-cost and operationally excellent, providing value to customers by keeping Basic insurance rates as low as possible, and delivering consistent quality service including the implementation of more online services and the creation of safer roads.